 Mosquitoes and fleas and ticks and sunburn — oh my!
-Warm weather may be great for spending more time outdoors with your dogs, but if you want the good times to last, be prepared to protect your pooch from the health hazards.
+Warm weather may be great for spending more time outdoors with your dogs, but if you want the good times to last, be prepared to protect your pooch from the health hazards … they are everywhere.

-For example, dogs with short hair, hairless breeds or dogs with fair skin under their fur are more susceptible to sunburn.
+For example, dogs with short hair, hairless breeds, or dogs with fair skin under their fur are more susceptible to sunburn, which can lead to skin cancer.
 But all dogs have vulnerable spots on the body when spending a day outside, including areas with less hair, like the belly and ears, as well as their nose.

-While there are plenty of sprays on the market to protect your dog from the hazards of being outdoors, some have chemicals that can make your dog sick.
+While there are plenty of sprays on the market to protect your dog from the hazards of being outdoors, some have chemicals that may make your dog sick.